vathpela/shim-review/README.md

 - Position: Engineer
 - Email address: jforbes@redhat.com
 - PGP key fingerprint: 69C2 14E0 B69C 22FD 9BAB  91FE E0D3 C9EF 07D2 F8B4

-(Key should be signed by the other security contacts, pushed to a keyserver like keyserver.ubuntu.com, and preferably have signatures that are reasonably well known in the Linux community.)

 *******************************************************************************
 ### Were these binaries created from the 16.1 shim release tar?